KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
 3. Typo: Found `Magic Mirror` in file `MMM-LAMetro.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Lastfm by RineshRamadhin](https://github.com/RineshRamadhin/MMM-Lastfm)